ziyic/UoA_PGT_CS551Q/README.md

 ## Test

-## Deployment
+Using Django's built-in TestCase for client testing, the tests have all passed

+## The use of git in the project

+git was used as the VCS tool for the project, with all members involved

 ## Contributing

-Individual projects, no contribution requirements
+ this is a cousework project, no contribution requirements
 <!-- Please read [CONTRIBUTING.md](https://gist.github.com/ziyic/project_name/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us. -->

 ## Authors